Chair yoga safely improves senior health

 Chair yoga for seniors: a 30 minute routine

-You might want to do this chair yoga routine along with your older adult so they can watch your movements.
+You might want to do this 30 minute routine of gentle chair yoga along with your older adult so they can watch your movements.

 The only equipment that’s needed is a sturdy chair that allows your older adult’s feet to touch the floor.

 In case you want to skip around, we’ve noted the time markers for each section of the routine.

 Warm up poses for heat and circulation (30 seconds in video)